eric-deau/A01058851-A4/README.md

 ## Your GitHub account ID:
 eric-deau
 ## Any important comments you'd like to make about your work:
-Play Warrior class to breeze through the game, play Mage and Thief if you would like to potentially lose.
+If played on command line, you will have to be more patient with the printing, as time.sleep does not work properly on CMD.
+Also do not press enter too quicky, or else the Quick Time Events might accidentally register an unwanted action.
+Play Warrior or Thief to breeze through the game, and play Mage for a slightly more challenging run.